Kettlebell: Usage

-By their nature, typical kettlebell exercises build strength and endurance, particularly in the lower back, legs, and shoulders, and increase grip strength.
+Typical kettlebell exercises build strength and endurance, particularly in the lower back, legs, and shoulders, and increase grip strength.
 The basic movements, such as the swing, snatch, and the clean and jerk, engage the entire body at once, and in a way that mimics real world activities such as shoveling or farm work.

 Unlike the exercises with dumbbells or barbells, kettlebell exercises involve large numbers of repetitions in the sport, and can also involve large reps in normal training.
 Kettlebell exercises are in their nature holistic; therefore they work several muscles simultaneously and may be repeated continuously for several minutes or with short breaks.
 This combination makes the exercise partially aerobic and more similar to high-intensity interval training rather than to traditional weight lifting.
 In a 2010 study, kettlebell enthusiasts performing a 20-minute snatch workout were measured to burn, on average, 13.6 calories/minute aerobically and 6.6 calories/minute anaerobically during the entire workout - "equivalent to running a 6-minute mile pace".
 When training with high repetitions, kettlebell progression should start out slowly to build muscle endurance, support the joints and prevent injury.

-When done without the right instruction and progression, these exercises, like those done with any workout equipment, can be harmful to anyone who have shoulder or back issues or a weak core.
+When done without the right instruction and progression, these exercises, like those done with any workout equipment, can be harmful to anyone who has shoulder or back issues or a weak core.
 But when done correctly, they have a lot of health benefits.
 They can provide greater strength, mental toughness, cardiovascular endurance, agility, range of motion, and mobility.